davechurchill/COMP4300_Project/Project Specification/README.md

     - [ ] Game Progression
     - [ ] Status Effects / Timers
     - [ ] Other UI elements listed here
+  - Note: Must not be simple ImGui debug GUI, must look a little bit polished and on-theme for the game
 - [ ] Moving Tiles
   - [ ] Must include some part of the level which moves, such as platforms / elevators
 - [ ] Shaders